onnx/optimizer/README.md

 * [onnx-simplifier](https://github.com/daquexian/onnx-simplifier): A handy and popular tool based on onnxoptimizer

+* [convertmodel.com](convertmodel.com): onnx optimizer compiled as WebAssembly so that it can be used out-of-the-box

 ## Code of Conduct

 [ONNX Open Source Code of Conduct](https://onnx.ai/codeofconduct.html)